reality/dbot/README.md

 the general standard of software fanciness, dbot is rated as being '75% the same as bathing in fine, fine grape juice.'

-Please note that this documentation is not complete, given I started it rather a long time after I began development of the project.
+Please note that this documentation is not complete and is a work in progress, given I started it rather a long time after I began development of the project.
 Please don't judge me too harshly for this as I am, in fact, mildly allergic to writing documentation.

 Requirements: